jmethao/Project_3/README.md

 # **Alligator Population**

+##*Overview*##

-The aim of our project is to explore alligator populations, sightings, and human-related incidents like attacks.
+Our project explores alligator populations, sightings, and human-related incidents like attacks.
 Using interactive visualizations, we aim to highlight trends in alligator behavior and interactions with humans, helping raise awareness about alligators in the United States.

-Questions we are looking to answer with our project:
+The project provides insights into the following key questions:

-Are there any population distribution trends that we are seeing with alligators in Florida?
+Are there population distribution trends for alligators in Florida?

-Has alligator sightings decreased or increased over time?
+Have alligator sightings increased or decreased over time?

-Is there an increase of alligator attacks over time?
-Where in the United States are the alligator attacks or human-related incidents occurring most frequently?
+Is there an increase in alligator attacks over time?

+Where in the United States are alligator attacks occurring most frequently?

-Average age and gender of alligator attack victims?
+What are the average age and gender of alligator attack victims?

-## ** How to run our data**
+## **How to Use & Interact with the Project**

+A local web server is required to view the visualizations.
+Use one of the following:

+- Python: python -m http.server

+- VS Code: Live Server extension

+Running the Visualizations

+1) Clone the repository

+2) Navigate to the appropriate folder and open the corresponding file

-Please note that to run our data, you will have to download our github repository and use a local web server to serve the HTML file (e.g., using a tool like python -m http.server if you have Python installed, or Live Server in VS Code)
+3) Run using a local server python -m or use Live Server in VS Code

 ## **1) Are there any population distribution trends that we are seeing with alligators in Florida?**

-To run the bar graph for this question, go to James_code folder and select the index_james.html.html.Use a local web server such as python -m http.server if you have Python installed, or Live Server in VS Code, you can open the file.
+To run the bar graph for this question, go to James_code folder and select the index_james.html.html.
+Use a local web server such as python -m http.server if you have Python installed, or Live Server in VS Code.

 James Analysis: I expected the most amount of alligators to be harvested in counties that encompassed the Everglades.
 I was surprised to see that the 2 largest alligator harvests happened in counties that were around the Orlando metro area.